deveshSingh06/t-SNE/README.md

 ## Difference between PCA and t-SNE:
 - One of the prime differences between PCA and t-SNE is that PCA preserves only the global structure of the data while t-SNE preserves the local structure of the data and can choose to preserve the global structure as well.
 - PCA only cares about the direction that maximizes variance and not distances between points.
-On the other hand, t-SNE preserves the local structure by keeping the distances between points intact.
+On the other hand, t-SNE preserves the local structure by keeping the distances between points intact(though scale/range might change).

 ## Main terms in t-SNE:
 - Neighbourhood: The neighbourhood of a given point are the points that fall under a given distance from that point.